GroAnita/Gro_Anita_Brathen_PE1_JAN25FT/README.md

 This web application is my first-year project exam at Noroff.
 It is a simple, modern site for a second hand store—allowing users to browse, search, and interact with listings.

+## About the Clients

+The Second Hand Company was founded by three passionate women who share one mission: to reduce waste and give quality items a second life.
+As long-time advocates for sustainability, they built their brand around the belief that pre-owned goods can be both beautiful and responsible.

+Their goal is simple — make sustainable shopping accessible, stylish, and enjoyable.
+By curating pre-loved items and promoting reuse over disposal, they hope to inspire more people to choose environmentally friendly options.

+To support their growing vision, they commissioned a modern, user-friendly website that reflects their values and helps customers discover high-quality second-hand products with ease.

+## Admin dashboard

+A small side project showing how I would like to see a admindashboard for this site. its a dummy page.

 **Image Credits:**

 There are 2 images in this project (used on `wcpreowned.html`) that were not provided by Noroff.
 Both are free images from Pixabay: